lupyuen/lora-sx1262/README.md

 28-byte message transmitted by WisBlock is received OK by PineDio USB.

-__CAUTION: Receiving a LoRa Message on PineDio USB (not PineDio BL602) above 28 bytes will cause message corruption!__
+__CAUTION: Receiving a LoRa Message on PineDio USB (not BL602) above 28 bytes will cause message corruption!__

 Here is the PineDio USB Receive Message Log...